In the Garden

 Mexican (also called Texas) tarragon (Tagetes lucida) grows all spring and summer before it produces many yellow, single marigold-like blossoms, but that is just a bonus because the main reason to grow it is for the flavored leaves.
 In warm climates, its anise-like flavor makes it a substitute for French tarragon, which often withers in heat.
 You will find that it goes by many names: Texas tarragon, false tarragon, Mexican mint marigold, winter tarragon, yerba anise, hierba de anis, hierba de San Juan, and pericon.

-Plant it in an herb garden, flower bed, or container.
-Let tarragon be the bright spot in your herb garden, which often needs a boost by summer’s end.
+Try growing Mexican tarragon in an herb garden, flower bed, or container.
+Let it be the bright spot in your herb garden, which often needs a boost by summer’s end.
 The upright plants pair well with other fall bloomers such as pineapple sage.
 Plants bloom lightly in the spring, then profusely in the fall.

 Soil, Planting, and Care